yaaminiv/yaaminiv.github.io/_posts/2019-05-14-DML-Analysis-Part34.md

 **Figures 8-9**.
 Areas where the intron track still contained exons.

 I posted my findings in [this comment](https://github.com/RobertsLab/resources/issues/692#issuecomment-492849768) and asked if it was an artifact of enforcing same strandedness with `-s`, or if it was worth using `subtractBed` on the intron and exon tracks to get rid of the overlaps.
+Since exons and introns are on the same strand, I don't think `-s` is the issue, but perhaps there's a different way I need to code it.

 ### Going forward